 Reliable multicast protocols are an important class of protocols for reliably disseminating information from a sender to multiple receivers in the face of node and link failures.
 A Tree-based Reliable Multicast Protocol (TRAM) provides scalable reliable multicast by grouping receivers in hierarchical repair groups and using a selective acknowledgment mechanism.
 In this paper, we present an improvement to TRAM to minimize the resource utilization at intermediate hosts and to localize the effect of slow or malicious receivers on normal receivers.
-We present an evaluation of TRAM and TRAM++ on a campus-wide WAN without errors and with message errors.
-The evaluation brings out that, given a constraint on the buffer availability at intermediate hosts.
-TRAM++ can tolerate the constraint at the expense of increasing the end-to-end latency for the normal receivers by only 3.2% compared to TRAM in error-free cases.
+We present an evaluation of the existing protocol on a campus-wide wide area network (WAN) with respect to end-to-end parameters (latency, jitter, data rate), and resource utilization (buffer utilization and memory usage at sender and intermediate hosts).
+A high-quality streaming mpeg video application is used as the workload for the study.
+The evaluation brings out the effect of scaling the number of receivers on the parameters.
+The study is done for the error-free case and with message delay, drop and reordering errors.
+Then we present the design of an augmented protocol, called TRAM++, that optimizes the buffer requirement at intermediate hosts and improves the end-to-end parameters for normal receivers in the presence of some slow or malicious receivers.
+An implementation of TRAM++ is provided and it is evaluated on the campus-wide WAN with and without errors.
+The evaluation brings out that, given a constraint on the buffer availability at intermediate hosts of 16% of maximum buffer usage in TRAM, TRAM++ can tolerate the constraint at the expense of increasing the end-to-end latency for the normal receivers by only 3.2% in error-free cases.
 When slow or faulty receivers are present, TRAM++ is able to provide the same uninterrupted quality of service to the normal nodes while localizing the effect of the faulty ones without incurring any additional memory overhead.

-Keywords: tree based reliable multicast, buffer utilization, message errors, slow or unresponsive receivers, end-toend latency.
+Keywords: tree based reliable multicast, buffer utilization, message errors, slow or unresponsive receivers, evaluation of end-to-end parameters.

-1. Introduction
+1 Introduction